The Festival

 Who We Are

-We are the Rûnûã Nítí Institute, formed by Xinã Yurá Yawanawá, Érica Rosendo, and Mariana Ribeiro.
-Adding to the team, Nicole Allgranti serves as curator, producer, indigenous advocate, and documentarian.
+We are the Rûnûã Nítí Institute, formed by Xinã Yurá Yawanawá, Érica Rosendo, Mariana Ribeiro and Rafael Octaviano.
+Adding to the team, Nicole Allgranti serves as curator, producer, indigenous advocate, and documentarian and Caroline Apple as Jornalist, Writer and Press Officer.

 Contact us to participate in IPUF and connect with the culture and spirituality of indigenous peoples.